The Legend of Zelda: Health and fairies

+Conception and production

 Inspiration

-The Legend of Zelda was principally inspired by Shigeru Miyamoto's "explorations" as a young boy in the hillsides, forests, and caves surrounding his childhood home in Sonobe, Japan where he ventured into forests with secluded lakes, caves, and rural villages.
-According to Miyamoto, one of his most memorable experiences was the discovery of a cave entrance in the middle of the woods.
-After some hesitation, he apprehensively entered the cave, and explored its depths with the aid of a lantern.
+The Legend of Zelda was principally inspired by Shigeru Miyamoto's "explorations" as a young boy in the hillsides and forests surrounding his childhood home in Sonobe, Japan.
+According to Miyamoto, one of his most memorable experiences was finding a cave entrance in the middle of the woods.
+After some hesitation, he entered the cave and explored its depths with the aid of a lantern.
 Miyamoto has referred to the creation of the Zelda games as an attempt to bring to life a "miniature garden" for players to play with in each game of the series.

-The story and setting was developed by Takashi Tezuka.
+The story and setting were developed by Takashi Tezuka.
 Seeking to create a fairytale adventure game, Tezuka drew inspirations from fantasy books such as J. R. R. Tolkien's The Lord of the Rings.
 According to Keiji Terui, who wrote the backstory in the first game's manual, the location named Death Mountain was initially a working title for the legend of the Triforce which was written with inspirations from the battles of medieval Europe.
-The Master Sword was introduced as Excalibur in the French version of A Link to the Past, which originates from the legend of King Arthur in the Welsh collection of Mabinogion.
-Celtic mythology also inspired the name of Link's steed, Epona, based on the Celtic goddess of fertility.
+The Master Sword was introduced as Excalibur in the French version of A Link to the Past, which is regarded as reminiscent to the legend of King Arthur.
+Link's steed, was named after Epona, Celtic goddess of fertility.

-Hearing of American novelist, socialite and painter Zelda Fitzgerald, Miyamoto thought the name sounded "pleasant and significant".
-Paying tribute, he chose to name the princess after her, and titled it The Legend of Zelda.
-Link and the fairy were inspired by Peter Pan and Tinker Bell.
-When making the series made the transition to 3D, the combat system of Ocarina of Time was based on the chanbara (samurai) style of Japanese sword fighting.
+Princess Zelda was named after American novelist, socialite and painter Zelda Fitzgerald, as Miyamoto thought the name sounded "pleasant and significant".
+Tezuka modeled Link's appearance after the eponymous character of Walt Disney's Peter Pan (1953).
+When the series made the transition to 3D, the combat system of Ocarina of Time was based on the chanbara (samurai) style of Japanese sword fighting.